COVID: India's economy battles widespread unemployment, inflation | DW | 31.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Economists say India will likely be stuck in the near future with persistent unemployment, high inflation, low demand, and falling savings and investment
+Economists say India will likely be stuck with unemployment, high inflation, low demand and falling savings and investment

 Last week, a railway job recruitment drive in India's northern states of Bihar and Uttar Pradesh turned violent, as groups protesting mass unemployment blocked roads and railway lines.